-Because of the potential presence of hazardous constituents in the soil and groundwater at the Site, the investigation will be conducted under a Health and Safety Plan (HASP) to protect investigation workers from possible exposure to contaminated materials.
-The HASP to be used during the field investigation of Parcel B7 is included as Appendix E.
+Because of the potential presence of hazardous constituents in the soil, sediment, and groundwater at the Site, the investigation will be conducted under a Health and Safety Plan (HASP) to protect investigation workers from possible exposure to contaminated materials.
+The HASP to be used during the field investigation of Parcel B7 and Parcel B25 is included as Appendix G.